A2va/VTP/README.md

 # VTP

 It's a fork of Vanilla Terraforming Pack ([Original author](https://www.planetminecraft.com/mod/vanilla-terraforming-pack-datapack-4124905/)).
-I modified it to be compatible with BlingEdit

-## Road map

-* Vegetate brush

 ## Utilisation

 ### Commands:
-`/function vtp:option`: Displays brush options and how to get them
+`/function vtp:menu`: Displays brush options and how to get them

 `/function vtp:fixwater`: Filled with water a closed area of 30 * 30 around you